neilwrobinson/exposures-devise/README.md

 This project is meant to serve as an example implementation of the Devise gem in a Rails 7 application.

 For learning purposes, I wanted to use both Active Storage and Carrierwave.
+That's why you'll see two models/controllers.

-This project is a work in progress; I plan to add more authentication features and better styling.
+This project is a work in progress; I plan to add more authentication features, testing, background jobs, and better styling.

 ## Getting Started